annzjob/TypiCodeProject/README.md

 Added scenarios for CRUD operations and Negative test

+The following are the main highlights:

-This contains: Feature File(APItests.feature) --> Contains Specflow scenarios in Gherkin
+Feature File(APItests.feature) --> Contains Specflow scenarios in Gherkin

 Step definition(APItestsSteps.cs)-->Actual definition of steps for the implementation of CRUD operations